Blosc/c-blosc2/ROADMAP.md

   - Tutorials/book: besides the API docstrings, more documentation materials should be provided, like tutorials or a book about Blosc (or at least, the beginnings of it).
 Due to its adoption in GitHub and Jupyter notebooks, one of the most extended and useful markup systems is MarkDown, so this should also be the first candidate to use here.

+* Plugin capabilities for allowing users to add more filters and codecs.
+There should also be a plugin register capability so that the info about the new filters and codecs can be persistent and propagated to different machines.

 * Wrappers for other languages: Python and Java are the most obvious candidates, but others like R or Julia would be nice to have.
 Still not sure if these should be produced and maintained by the Blosc development team, or leave them for third-party players that would be interested.

 * It would be nice to use [LGTM](https://lgtm.com), a CI-friendly analyzer for security.